galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 For projects that have more than one organism, one needs to be specified.
 Otherwise, there is no need to set the species.

 Let's use the suggested example of the project *Single cell transcriptome analysis of human pancreas*.
 If you check this project in HCA, you'll find out that it's actually its label.
-But it will work the same if you enter the title or UUID!
+But it should work well if you enter the title or UUID!

 > <hands-on-title>Create AnnData object</hands-on-title>
 >